-In the case of students with recognition of part-time dedication and academic dispensation of attendance who cannot participate in the seminar sessions, the evaluation of the corresponding competences (30% of the final mark) will be carried out by means of a written work on one of the headings of topic 7 and an interview with the professor in charge of the corresponding group of seminars, which will deal with the remaining contents of topic 7, in which these students must show their level of deepening in the contents of the texts proposed for the seminars and development of a critical point of view.
-This alternative evaluation will be carried out before the start of the final examination period, on a date and at a time agreed with the professor, with a deadline for the submission of written work and for the oral test on the start day of each examination period.
+In the case of students with recognition of part-time dedication and academic dispensation of attendance who cannot participate in the seminar sessions, the evaluation of the corresponding competences (30% of the final mark) will be carried out by means of a written work on one of the headings of topic 7 and an oral discussion with the lecturer in charge of the corresponding group of seminars, which will deal with the remaining contents of topic 7, in which these students must show their level of deepening in the contents of the texts proposed for the seminars and development of a critical viewpoint.
+This alternative evaluation will be carried out before the start of the final examination period, on a date and at a time agreed with the lecturer.
+The deadline for the submission of the written work and for the oral discussion is the start day of each examination period.

-Students who cannot participate in the seminar sessions for justified reasons, which must be appreciated by the coordinating professor of the course, can also take advantage of this alternative form of evaluation.
+Students who cannot participate in the seminar sessions for justified reasons, which must be appreciated by the coordinating lecturer of the course, can also take advantage of this alternative form of evaluation.
 They must inform the professor of the circumstances that justify the exceptionality within the first two school weeks of the four-month period.
 If the circumstances are supervened, they must be communicated as soon as they occur.
-Students who apply for the second call or opportunity (July) will keep their seminar grades, if they have achieved at least 1.2 points out of 3.
+Students who apply for the second call or opportunity (July) will keep their seminar grades, if they had achieved at least 1.2 points out of 3.
 Students who do not achieve a score of 1.2 in the May-June call in the evaluation of the seminars must follow the alternative evaluation described above in the July call or opportunity.
-For those who do not achieve a score of 1.5 the withdrawal of the mark for the seminars will be optional
+For those who do not achieve a score of 1.5 the withdrawal of the mark for the seminars will be optional.
+In the opportunity of July, the deadline for the delivery of the works and of the oral discussion will be determined by the lecturers.
+It cannot be after the day of the official exam for that opportunity.